saitoht/SpinTex2D/README.md

 ## Input parameters
 - nbnds: number of bands
 - nkx,nky: number of kx/ky division
-- kxc,kyc: center position of kx/ky in the unit of reciprocal lattice vector
+- kcx,kcy: center position of kx/ky in the unit of reciprocal lattice vector
 - kxmax,kymax: maximum of kx/ky from center in the unit of reciprocal lattice vector, the k-range will be (kxc-kxmax,kxc+kxmax), etc.
 - ef: the Fermi energy in scf in eV
 - ef_shift: shift of the Fermi energy in eV